PayEx/PayEx.Development.Guidelines/CONTRIBUTING.md

   * Please avoid working directly on the `master` branch.
 * Make [commits][commit] of logical units in the new branch.
 * Check for unnecessary whitespace with `git diff --check` before committing.
-* Make sure your [commit messages][commit-message] are well written and in the proper format
+* Make sure your [commit messages][commit-message] are well written and in the proper format.
 * [Push][push] the branch to your [forked repository ("remote")][remote].
 * Submit a [pull request][pull-request] for the pushed branch.